HSA Frequently Asked Questions (FAQ)

 5. What happens if I contribute more than the IRS annual maximum?

-If your HSA contains excess or ineligible contributions you will generally owe the IRS a 6% excess-contribution penalty tax for each year that the excess contribution remains in your HSA and has not been corrected.
+If your HSA contains excess or ineligible contributions you will generally owe the IRS a 6% excess-contribution penalty tax for each year that the excess contribution remains in your HSA.

 It is recommended you speak with a tax advisor for guidance.
 However, in general, you can take one of the following additional actions: